Do These Things for a Smooth Transition to Your New Job

 Unless just transitioning from college or from unemployment, there is a good chance that if you’ve accepted a new job, you need to give a period of notice to your current job.
 This period, typically two weeks, is a good time to tie up loose ends at your current job.
 This way, you will have closure and not have additional distractions looming over you when you start the new job.
 Some things to consider and take care of at this time are:

-Vacation time – Will you be paid any unused vacation time?
-Are you able to use vacation in your last two weeks?
+Will you be paid any unused vacation time?
+Are you able to use vacation time in your last two weeks?
 Check this policy before giving your notice if possible.
-If your company doesn’t pay out vacation, and doesn’t let you use it during your last two weeks, take it now!
+If your company doesn’t pay out vacation and doesn’t let you use it during your last two weeks, take it now!
 You can use that vacation time now to do some research and preparation for your new job, as we’ll discuss below; or, take that time to relax and recharge as long as you have the chance.

 You’ve taken care of all those things, now what?
 There is a lot you can do in the week or so leading up to the start of your new job that can allow you to be one step ahead on your first day.
 If you do nothing during this time, you may feel like a deer in headlights when you start at the new place.
 Even if you are in an industry you are already familiar with or will be working with people you know, doing a little research and preparation before starting can go a long way.

-Make a game plan – Based on your brainstorm session, make a checklist of what you want to tackle first when you start.
+Based on your brainstorming session, make a checklist of what you want to tackle first when you start.
 Of course, this may change—once you first sit down with your manager they may have other priorities for you to work on, etc. But if you have a plan, you have something to fall back on and some direction in case things aren’t so organized when you arrive, and you have an idea of what to work on.

-Get a good night’s sleep – Sleep is so important if we want to be at our best.
+Sleep is so important if we want to be at our best.
 Lack of sleep causes us to process things more slowly, to be less creative, and to be much less productive.
-It may be hard to sleep the night before your first day at the new job, but try to do something relaxing and set a strict bed time for this night.
+It may be hard to sleep the night before your first day at the new job, but try to do something relaxing and set a strict bedtime for this night.

 Arrive on time!
 Make sure you allow for plenty of time if you’ll be commuting.
 Get your coffee if you need your coffee.